-Yellow - Positive input.
-Connect to a positive input source.
+Yellow - Ground input.
+Connect to a ground input source.
 This connection is optional and will alert you when there is a voltage change on this connection.
 Example: lights activated, tailgate opened.

 Green - Output.
 Connect to a desired output on your vehicle.
 This connection will allow you to control an object in the vehicle from the web interface.
 When activated, the wire will become a ground (150 mA max) activating your connect device.
 Example: ignition or fuel cutoff.